-Configuring CoS on an MPLS Provider Edge Switch Using Circuit Cross-Connect (CLI Procedure)
+Configuring CoS on an MPLS Provider Edge Switch Using Circuit Cross-Connect

 You can use class of service (CoS) within MPLS networks to prioritize certain types of traffic during periods of congestion.
 This topic describes configuring CoS components on a provider edge (PE) switch that is using MPLS over circuit-cross connect (CCC).